awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 ### Recommended Schema for the SQLite Database

-The SQLite database contains the following three key tables:
+The SQLite database contains the following four key tables:

 #### `variants`